 I have many friends that seem to be travelling at a younger age and I was curious how they could afford to travel abroad when they were just establishing themselves.
 So I asked them how they did it.
 Turns out, they didn’t sweat the small stuff.
 Travel was a priority for them.
-They listened to that wanderlust calling and followed their hearts and their dreams and the got creative with how to make it happen.
+They listened to that wanderlust calling and followed their hearts and their dreams then got creative with how to make it happen.

-Some were able to go on missionary work trips to a foreign country.
+Some people are able to go on missionary work trips to a foreign country.
 These trips usually consist of a small group of people that go with a specific work goal in mind.
-The trips are often paid for by donations or fund raising activities of a church.
+The trips are often paid for by the donations or fund raising activities of a church.
 Sometimes they are sponsored by individuals who can’t go themselves, but support the cause.
 When on these trips there is plenty of extra time outside of the project to see the area and take in the sites.
 Often times participants on these work trips stay among the locals and are deeply immersed into it’s culture.
 It is very common to return to the same area on multiple trips and develop strong ties to people there.

 Colleges often offer “study abroad” international travel opportunities.
 Students travel to another country where they complete 1-2 semesters toward their degree.
 While in the host country, they either stay in dormitories, apartments or are guests of local families.
 It is a great opportunity for them to interact with people their own age on a daily basis while furthering their education and taking in everything the area has to offer.

-Cortney participated in a Year Abroad program to Guatemala through the university she attended.
+My friend Cortney participated in a Year Abroad program to Guatemala through the university she attended.
 She worked on a project there called Gods Child.
-While there, she met Katherine, who she has sponsored for 7 years.
+While there, she met Katherine, who she has sponsored for over 7 years.
 Cortney has returned to Guatemala 8-9 times since her first visit.
 It has given her a real connection there and become a home away from home of sorts.

 Jobs that include travel